michal-glos-brq/Linear-genetic-programming/docs/README_ENG.md

    -  `--mutate-regs`: Specify the max. number of register values to mutate (default: 1)
    -  `--mutate-inst`: Specify the max. number of instructions to mutate (default: 1)
    -  `--elite`: Elite to be kept after selection
-   -  `--elite`-equal: Sample elite individuals for crossover and selection equally, regardless of their fitness
+   -  `--elite-equal`: Sample elite individuals for crossover and selection equally, regardless of their fitness
    -  `-r`, `--regs`: Specify the shape of working registers as a tuple of integers (default: (42,))
    -  `-b`, `--binary`: Choose binary operations used in linear program
    -  `-u`, `--unary`: Choose unary operations used in linear program